I Won't Back Down

 "I Won't Back Down" is a song by American rock musician Tom Petty.
 It was released in April 1989 as the lead single from his first solo album, Full Moon Fever.
-The song was co-written by Petty and Jeff Lynne, also his writing partner for the album.
+The song was co-written by Petty and Jeff Lynne, his writing partner for the album.
 It reached number 12 on the Billboard Hot 100 and topped the Album Rock Tracks chart for five weeks, starting the album's road to multi-platinum status.

-Background and writing
+Recording

-Petty recalled the recording of this song to Mojo magazine: "At the session George Harrison sang and played the guitar.
+Petty has said the following about the recording of the song: "At the session George Harrison sang and played the guitar.
 I had a terrible cold that day, and George went to the store and bought a ginger root, boiled it and had me stick my head in the pot to get the ginger steam to open up my sinuses, and then I ran in and did the take."
+The song was written in response to an arson incident that took place at Petty's home in 1987.

+In the 2007 documentary Runnin' Down a Dream, Petty said that he felt some initial hesitation about releasing the song, given how straightforwardly it conveys its message.

+Composition

+The song is written in G major.

 Critical reception

-Members of the Scottish pop band Win reviewed the song for the May 13, 1989 issue of British music newspaper Record Mirror.
-Emmanuel Shoniwa and Davy Henderson both found the title track dated.
-Shoniwa said: "He's definitely got old before his time, surrounding himself with his heroes" and Henderson echoed: "He seems to have willed himself into becoming a 40-years-old has-been".

-Jerry Smith, reviewer of British music newspaper Music Week, called this track "extremely catchy, chugging rocker" and expressed an opinion that Jeff Lynne's production "is sure to leave its mark in the build up to the release of his forthcoming LP".
-Music & Media found it "rootsy, very American rock with country overtones.
-Simple and charming with a nostalgic, early 70s production."
+Jerry Smith, reviewer of British music newspaper Music Week, called "I Won't Back Down" an "extremely catchy, chugging rocker" and expressed the opinion that Jeff Lynne's production "is sure to leave its mark in the build up to the release of his forthcoming LP".
+Music & Media found it to be "rootsy, very American rock with country overtones.
+Simple and charming with a nostalgic, early 70s production".

-Content

-A message of defiance against unnamed forces of difficulty and possibly oppression, the lyric is set against a mid-tempo beat:
+September 11 attacks

 Due to its themes, the song was played often on American radio following the September 11 attacks.
-Petty and the Heartbreakers played a quiet but resolute version of the song at the America: A Tribute to Heroes telethon following the 2001 attacks.
+Petty and the Heartbreakers played a quiet but resolute version of the song at the America: A Tribute to Heroes telethon.

-In the 2007 documentary Runnin' Down a Dream, Petty said that he felt some initial hesitation about releasing the song, given its clear and unabashed message.